shower/shower/packages/ribbon/README.md

 	npm install shower

-If you want to install Ribbon separately you can download the [theme archive](http://shwr.me/ribbon.zip) or install the package:
+If you want to install Ribbon separately you can install the package:

 	npm install shower-ribbon